devstress/FLINK.NET/README.md

 ## Project Status (Placeholder)

-*(TODO: Add a brief section on the current development status, what''s implemented, and what''s next.
+*(TODO: Add a brief section on the current development status, what's implemented, and what's next.
 This will be updated as the project progresses.)*

 ## Getting Involved & Contribution